Table of Contents

-What are Sapphire Gemstones?
+What is Sapphire Gemstone?

-Sapphire gemstones are a variety of the mineral corundum, which is made up of aluminum oxide.
+Sapphire gemstones are a variety of mineral corundum, which is made up of aluminum oxide.
 They are known for their beautiful blue color, but can also occur in a range of other colors including pink, yellow, white, green, purple, and orange-pink (known as padparadscha sapphires).
 Sapphire gemstones are prized for their durability, hardness (second only to diamonds), and sparkling luster.
 They have been highly sought after for centuries and have been used in jewelry, religious artifacts, and other decorative objects.
 In addition to their beauty, sapphire gemstones are also believed to have healing properties and are associated with astrological significance.

-Brief history of sapphire gemstones
+A brief history of sapphire gemstones

 Sapphire gemstones have been prized for centuries for their beauty and durability.
 They have a long history of use in various cultures and have been mentioned in many ancient texts.